 Flowers are paintbrush like and appear before the foliage.
 However it is the decorative foliage that attracts most growers.

 All species require very well drained soil, and a sunny position.
 They need a large container as they do develop a very large root system for their size.

-B. haemanthoides has a similar growth habit however the foliage is larger and has a wavy habit, still fan like.
-Boophone sp.
-Aus is a rare newly discovered species that comes from a winter rainfall area in Namibia
+B. haemanthoides has a similar growth habit, however, this is a winter growing species and needs a low winter rainfall as well.
+The foliage is larger and has a wavy habit, still fan like.
+Boophone sp. ernst ruschii is a rare newly discovered species that comes from a winter rainfall area in Namibia

 - South African bulb.

 - Grown for the architectural look of the fan shaped foliage.

 - Requires water in summer and a dry winter.